Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 “Monitoring sees trees; listening sees the forest.”

 While social monitoring is a great starting point for establishing vital metrics about your brand’s online presence on a micro-level, social listening provides the full picture, or better yet, a macro perspective.
 By doing so, you access the wide spectrum of online conversations that go beyond just tracking your brand name.
-In the following section, we’ll explain how you can benefit from this amazing process.
+The following section explain how you can benefit from this amazing process.

 Benefits of Social Listening

-To demonstrate the benefits of social listening, let’s start with the data it is based on.
+Let’s start with the data it is based on to demonstrate the benefits of social listening.
 It all starts with mentions that include keywords of interest.

-Shown below is an example of a mention tracked with Determ.
+Shown below is an example of a mention.

 As you can see, the keyword of interest (in this case the query is ‘Lush Cosmetics’) is highlighted in yellow and the original post is shown fully in the tool’s feed.

 Other than the post itself, the tool also tracks information such as:

 - The sentiment (green dotted line on the left indicates positive sentiment)